 The difference between feedback and feedforward

-Both processes have in common that they are “feedback” tools when it has already happened, and it is necessary to analyze it, interpret it, and draw conclusions about it.
+Both processes have in common that they are “feedback” tools when it has already happened, and it is necessary to analyse it, interpret it, and draw conclusions about it.

 One of the most critical differences between feedback and feedforward probably refers precisely to this last point, the conclusions drawn.
 In the case of feedback, these conclusions refer technically to what has already happened, determining what part of the performance is correct and corresponds to what was expected and what part is incorrect and should be improved.
 Therefore, feedback looks at the past.